-By Kevin Barry and Sam Kirby
+By Sam Kirby

 The turn of the 20th century was a time of high optimism and enthusiasm for the future.
 This Age of Hope was fueled by technological innovations such as mass communication, mass mobility—with the advent of affordable personal automobiles—and the extension of education to nearly everyone.